Vaskivskyi/docs-asusrouter/docs/log/library.md

 ### 🔨 Other changes

 - Fixed typo in the `AsusSystem` enum (by @TheCjw)
-- Removed code duplication in generic `read` function of endpoints
+- Removed code duplication in the generic `read` function of endpoints

 ### 🐣 GitHub